Direct dependencies between neurons explain activity: Code Availability

 \end{addendum}

 { \myfont \textbf{Supplementary Information}} \rule{\textwidth}{.5pt}

 {\myfont 1.~Introduction}

 In this Supplementary Information, we provide extended analysis and discussion to support the results in the main text.
-In Sec.~2, we derive an analytic approximation to the drop in entropy from including an additional input in the minimal computation; we use this approximation to speed up the greedy algorithm for identifying optimal inputs.
+The sections are ordered based on their references in the main text.
+In Sec.~2, we derive an analytic approximation to the drop in entropy that results from including an additional input in the maximum entropy model; we use this approximation to speed up the greedy algorithm that identifies optimal inputs.
 In Sec.~3, we demonstrate that our procedure for selecting the complete number of inputs $n^*$ avoids overfitting the activity of the output neuron.
-In Sec.~4, we show that the minimal computation predicts the complex higher-order dependencies between neurons consistently across different species and neural systems.
-In Sec.~5, we explore the structures of the inferred interactions in different neuronal populations.
-Finally, in Sec.~6, we demonstrate that the minimal computation achieves exact inference in the Ising model, which has long been used as a simplified model of recurrent neuronal activity. \\
+In Sec.~4, we show that the central results in the main text hold for the average neuron, not just median.
+In Sec.~5, we show that the central results hold after downsampling the recordings in time.
+In Sec.~6, we show that the central results hold across different halves of the recordings.
+In Sec.~7, we show that direct dependencies predict the complex higher-order dependencies between neurons consistently across different species and neural systems.
+In Sec.~8, we explore the structures of the inferred weights in different neuronal populations.
+In Sec.~9, we study direct dependencies in an electrophysiological recording of neuronal spiking in the salamander retina.
+In Sec.~10, we demonstrate how the maximum entropy model can be generalized to include time-delayed dependencies.
+Finally in Sec.~11, we demonstrate that the maximum entropy model achieves exact inference in the Ising model, which has long been used as a simplified model of recurrent neuronal activity. \\

 {\myfont 2.~Approximate change in entropy}